 During the 2009-10 academic year, we reflected on this mission, building upon a strong and successful past, to form a path toward the future.
 Then newly appointed Dean Ralph O. Mueller articulated his vision for the college's next chapter:

 The College of Education, Nursing and Health Professions will become a national model for the integration of health and education sciences with community engagement.

 This vision serves as an ambitious goal to bridge academic life with real-world experiences.
 The challenge before all of us is to imagine and prepare pathways toward that integration of science and engagement.

 In sum, our mission's emphasis on preparing teachers, promoters of well-being, and leaders serves as a beacon that grounds us in a rich past and leads us toward our future.
 Community partnerships in the education, health, and policy arenas are the key to our future successes.
 But bridging academic work and the needs of communities - translating theory into practice, and back - requires the resolve of all constituents to work collaboratively.
-To that end, we created the Institute for Translational Research and its three subsidiary content centers: the Center for Learning and Professional Education; the Center for Health Care, and Well-being; and the Center for Public Health and Education Policy.
+To that end, we created the Institute for Translational Research and its three subsidiary content centers: the Center for Learning and Professional Education; the Center for Health Care, and Well-being; and the Center for Leadership in Education and Health.
 Using internal and external expertise, the centers work toward one common goal: Excellence through Relevance.